The Magnetic Force as a Kinematical Consequence of the Thomas Precession: Similarity of the Magnetic Force to a Coriolis Force

 then the magnetic force can be written using Eq. (\ref{B_field}) as

 with

 where \(\mbox{\boldmath$a$}_{\text{Coul}} \) is the Coulomb acceleration of the test particle as given by Eq. (\ref{Coulomb_accel}).

 Now, Eq. (\ref{CoriolisLikeForce}) shows that the magnetic force on the test particle is formally identical to a Coriolis force that would be present if the reference frame of the description was rotating with angular velocity as given by Eq. (\ref{DerivedAngularVelocity}).
-The sign choice made on the right hand side of the equality of (\ref{CoriolisLikeForce}) is opposite to that of a Coriolis force, however, anticipating (as will be shown) that the magnetic force is not actually a Coriolis force, but rather is a kinematical consequence of the \textit{absence} of a Coriolis force in the source particle rest frame, in spite the perception by the observer co-moving with test particle that the source frame is gyrating.
-No inertial effects of the Thomas precession can be noticed in either the source rest frame or the laboratory frame, as the Thomas precession itself is seen only by the relatively-accelerating observer co-moving with the test particle.
 Furthermore, the above angular velocity expression can be related to the expression for the Thomas precession \cite{jcksn:classelec} in the limit of small \(v/c\), of the rest frame of a particle with velocity \( \mbox{\boldmath$v$}\) and acceleration \( \mbox{\boldmath$a$}\) relative to the observer seeing the Thomas precession.
 That is,

 The acceleration of coordinate axes that are fixed in the laboratory frame, relative to the observer co-moving with the test particle, is simply the opposite of the test particle acceleration, since the laboratory frame is non-accelerating.
 Similarly, the relative velocity to the same observer of an object fixed in the laboratory frame is the opposite of the test particle velocity as observed from the laboratory frame.
+However, the sign of the Thomas precession must be inverted to account for the observer being in the non-inertial frame.
 This results in an angular velocity of Thomas precession of the laboratory frame coordinate axes seen by the test particle co-moving observer of

 which is not equal to the expected angular velocity according to Eq. (\ref{DerivedAngularVelocity}).
 In order to derive the magnetic force from Thomas precession seen from the test particle, it will be necessary to consider not just the Thomas precession of the laboratory frame, but also that of the field source particle rest frame, in both cases as seen by the test particle co-moving observer.